 “She wants them to wrap up her legs and around her waist twice.”

 The angel tilted his head up with a confused complexion,

 “How would that look...”

 Kyle pursed his lips, raised an eye brow, turned on one heel and began searching the notice board.
 The biker lumbered to his feet and embarrassingly asked if they could have the twenty-five bucks in advance.

 I still have those simple leather Grecian sandals.
 In some places they are brittle from sea water and there’s a bit gnawed from Maine rodents that aches my heel when I wear them.
 But then, every pair of shoes has a story.

 All of those Z Z looking guys have the choice of impersonating Santa or Bikers.

-There is a certain air to the young man, third standing, that took care in his sans-wing line good looks, and the gentleman front and center looks alarming casual with his gun pointed up at his left ear...
+There is a certain air to the young man, third standing, that took care in his sans-wing line good looks + that gentleman front + center looks alarming casual even w/ his gun pointed up at his left ear.

-Of course there is the annoyance of this photo being sideways in the frame... trying, I could not correct it.
-But I thought Alan, and his friends, at Sepia Saturday wouldn't mind. (?)
+Of course there is the annoyance of this photo being sideways in the frame ... trying, i could not correct it.

 Much too phobic to have a serene view of death.